priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-kondakadalaikala-chana-gravy.markdown

-Soak Kondakadalai for 8 hrs/overnight and keep it ready.
-Roast all the ingredients mentioned under "roast and grind" and make a smooth paste out of it.
+Soak kondakadalai for 8 hrs overnight and keep it ready.
+Roast all the ingredients mentioned under "to roast and grind" and make a smooth paste out of it.

 <div class="square img_1">